Gareth Johnson

 A Few Words Before You Go…

-Even though the Claymore Miner doesn’t cover every available feature under the sun, it does provide miners with a relatively easy-to-comprehend mining access point.
-It’s now easier than ever before for potential miners to get into cryptocurrency mining and earn some Bitcoin (BTC) and Ethereum (ETH) in their sleep.
 Users that don’t want to be bound to one mining pool simply need to adjust their allpools mining protocols, and choose the exact mining pools that they would like to operate in.
 All that they need is a capable Nvidia GPU miner graphic card and then they’re off to the races.